Personal Computer Museum: Computer recycling

 The Personal Computer Museum engaged in computer recycling.
 Local residents would bring computers to the museum almost every Monday evening for safe, proper recycling.

 Computers that were still viable for redistribution were given away to needy families through the computer giveaway program.
 The museum also has an annual 'Spring Cleanup' event with a special focus on recycling that brought in over 400 pieces of electronics in 2008.

+Collection

+The former museum's collection, now housed in the University of Toronto Mississauga Library (UTML), is now known as the Syd Bolton Collection.
+It comprises almost 14,000 video games, several hundred consoles and systems, books and literature (including over 5,000 issues of game magazines), and related technology, materials, and documents.
+It is the largest known collection of its kind in Canada and one of the largest in the world.